robinst/ausballot/README.md

 # australian-election-ballot

+*** Disclaimer ***

+This is not an official Government Website about the Australian election ballot.

+There are about 5% of the total votes classified as Invalid votes because of a number of reasons.

+This website contains actual candidate information retreived from the official government website.

+This website is designed to help voters see who are in their actual ballot paper and what it will look like on the day.

+This website also help voters practice voting and prepare for the actual electrion.

+Voters can practice filling out their ballot papers, or even take a screenshot of the practice vote and copy what they have decided/prepared to the actual ballots on the day.

+*** Disclaimer ***

 The AEC (Australian Electoral Commission) has this page to view all the candidates for an upcoming election: https://www.aec.gov.au/election/candidates.htm